cogentcore/core/README.md

 * DND for slices, trees: need the restore under vp, draw vp sequence to work right -- maybe after new rendering.

-* Focus display highlight not getting updated when clicking around in the treeview.

 * consolidate dialog popup code between menu and dialog

 * fix issue with tiny window and dialog not scrolling and blocking interface

 * Structview: condshow / edit

-* styles for different button states are not propagating into the parts
-	+ in widget.go: here add a thing that copies any style elements marked as "inherit" from parent to part

-* Style one field -- use for fields in Node objs -- e.g., for indent in TreeView

 * test SVG path rendering
 * property-based xforms for svg